nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {#---------------------------------------------------#}
 {% call show_tp_week_outro("cs2103", 9) %}

+-- [More details to be added] --

 Were you able to deliver on time?

-How do initial effort estimations to actual effort?
+How do initial effort estimations compare to actual effort?
 {% endcall %}

 {#====================================================================================================================#}